Federico-5/data_portfolio/README.md

 Hi, I'm Federico — a Business Analytics graduate student focused on data-driven decision making.
 This repository collects academic and independent projects applying statistics, econometrics, and data cleaning/visualization to real-world datasets.

-- 🎓 MS in Business Analytics (Data Analysis), Baruch College – Zicklin School of Business (expected Dec 2027)
+- MS in Business Analytics (Data Analysis), Baruch College – Zicklin School of Business (expected May 2027)
-- 🎓 BA Business Administration, City College of New York, Summa Cum Laude (May 2024)
+- BA Business Administration, City College of New York, Summa Cum Laude (May 2024)
-- 🛠️ Python, R, MySQL, Excel
+- Python, R, MySQL, Excel
-- 🌐 Fluent in English, Italian, and Spanish
+- Fluent in English, Italian, and Spanish

 ## Projects